-Hand Therapy is a type of rehabilitation performed by an occupational or physical therapist on patients with conditions affecting the hands and upper extremities.
+Therapy of the hand is a type of rehabilitation performed by an occupational or physical therapist on patients with conditions affecting the hands and upper extremities.
 Such therapy is performed by a provider with a high degree of specialization that requires continuing education and, often, advanced certification.
 This enables the hand therapist to work with patients to hasten their return to a productive lifestyle.

-Patients who are candidates for hand therapy may have been affected by an accident or trauma leaving them with wounds, scars, burns, injured tendons or nerves, fractures, or even amputations of the fingers, hands, or arms.
+Patients who are candidates for this type of treatment may have been affected by an accident or trauma leaving them with wounds, scars, burns, injured tendons or nerves, fractures, or even amputations of the fingers, hands, or arms.
 Others include patients who suffer from the effects of conditions such as carpal tunnel syndrome and tennis elbow, as well as from such chronic problems as arthritis or a neurologic condition (i.e., stroke).

 - Preventive, Non-operative or conservative treatment